Justin-Tan/Justin-Tan.github.io/main_pages/about.md

 permalink: /about/
 ---
 # About
-This is a public subset of technical notes and half-baked thoughts on material I find interesting, mainly on math and machine learning.
-The rest get sent to `/dev/null`.
+This is a public set of notes and half-baked thoughts on material I find interesting, mainly on math and machine learning.
 By clearly explaining the things I know now here, future me wastes less time looking stuff up.
 Hopefully my strangely arranged personal encyclopedia will be of use or interest to you.

 ## Personal Interests